CK4850Lab4/starter-quotes/readme.rst

+## Authors:

-Cody Lin
+- Cody Lin, A0093265
-Kelly Liu
+- Kelly Liu, A00928089

-Conventions: allman style
+Conventions: K&R style

-Modified by Kelly
+## 2016-01-30:
+- Completed Lab 4.
+Problems we struggled the most with:

+* git conflicts took us awhile to resolve
+* callback routing took a long time to figure out

 #######################
 Starter Webapp - Quotes